SENSUIKAN!

 Vice Admiral Takahashi Ibo's (former CO of KIRISHIMA) Netherlands East Indies Eastern Force invades Bali (19 February).
 The Western Force under Vice Admiral Ozawa Jisaburo (former CO of HARUNA), together with an airborne assault, captures the oil refineries at Palembang, Sumatra (14 February), then lands troops at Bantam Bay, Merak and Eretenwetan and takes the capital of Batavia (5 March).

-The I-56 departs Staring Bay for the area off Tjilatjap, Java on her third war patrol.
+I-56 departs Staring Bay for the area off Tjilatjap, Java on her fourth patrol.

 10 March 1942: